cdl-geneseo/geneseo-dictionary/L/Little.md

 # Little

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Little

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 20, 2012

 n.
 A fraternity or sorority member's pledge-charge. &quot;Who are you going to take as '''little'''?&quot;Source: Dictionary of Geneseo English, Fall 2006, CraneAs of 2012, 100% of students surveyed knew this word and 8% believed it to be of local origin.(Eichas, G-M, 2012)